sooo03/sooo03.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student at Yonsei University, advised by [Prof. Seon Joo Kim](https://sites.google.com/site/seonjookim/).
+I am a Ph.D. student at Hankuk University of Foreign Studies, advised by [Prof. Byunghwan Jeon](https://mi.hufs.ac.kr/).
 Prior to my Ph.D. studies, I received a B.S. degree from Yonsei University.

 My research focuses on **Robot Learning** 🤖 and **Video Understanding** 🎥	.